JT8D-17/XLua-Utils-for-X-Plane/Documentation/NCHeadset.md

 Use Fmod soundscape to determine if user is inside the aircraft disabled/enabled  (0/1; default: 1)

 When altering these parameters, only adjust the numbers and nothing else.
-Changes to _"preferences.txt"_ can be applied immediately with the _"Reload XLuaUtils Preferences"_ from the _"XLuaUtils"_ menu.
+Changes to _"preferences.cfg"_ can be applied immediately with the _"Reload XLuaUtils Preferences"_ from the _"XLuaUtils"_ menu.

 &nbsp;